What is Connect Community Charter School?

 Because we are a public school, our students take the same standardized tests as all California schoolchildren.
 In addition, teachers at Connect Community Charter School create personal educational goals for every student, accounting for their social-emotional learning as well as their academic achievement.

-Will this school prepare students for high school?
+Will this school prepare students for high school and college?

 Yes.
 It is our goal to have every student succeed in high school and be prepared for success in college and their eventual careers as well.
 We have high academic standards for all students, and we help them succeed by making sure they are engaged in learning and have the support they need.